 ARTICLE 3: MEMBERSHIP

-3.0.1 Members are invited to take an active interest in TUG by participating in educational events, TUG Community offerings, Special Interest Group activities and other events, as otherwise permitted by the Board of Directors.
+3.0.1 Members are invited to take an active interest in TUG by participating in educational events, TUG Community offerings, Network Group activities and other events, as otherwise permitted by the Board of Directors.

 3.0.2 All membership fees, dues and the time of payment thereof shall be established by a majority vote of the Board of Directors.
 Such amounts must be timely paid to obtain or retain membership status.

 Members shall retain their status so long as they pay any and all annual dues imposed by TUG upon its members.
 The Board of Directors shall establish the amount of any annual dues, and shall determine the method of calculation and payment thereof.
 Annual dues shall be invoiced by December 1 and shall be due during the month of January.

 3.2 Categories of Membership

 3.2.2 Partner Member Companies: Companies which are Infor Certified Partners in the Infor Distribution community.
 These will be further categorized as Solution Partners, Services Partners, Resellers (or Channel Partners), Alliance Partners, and Technology Partners.
 Partner Member Companies shall name a primary contact, an executive contact, and all participating representatives.